-Staff will be conscientious with regards to the nutritional value of snacks, avoiding high fats and sugar content.
+Staff will be conscientious about the nutritional value of snacks, avoiding high fats and sugar content.
 An alternative snack should always be available for children.
-Additionally, children may bring a healthy snack supplement or alternative from home to the program.
+Additionally, children may bring a snack supplement or alternative from home to the program.
+Candy and soda are discouraged.